 Buying Train Tickets

 Anyone can buy tickets from the SNCF website.
 Tickets can be picked up at any train station in France, either at the ticket counter, or from the ticket machines (if you have a credit/debit card with a security chip).
-They will also send the tickets to you if you DON’T live in North America, Australia or New Zealand (and a few others).
+You can also get an e-ticket, which might be the easiest of all for travellers.
+However sometimes you need a French or EU address.

 Of course you can wait till you get here, but if it is summer or during French holidays, trains on popular routes can be booked out, and you may have a hard time reserving a space for your bike.